Reaction-Space-Explorer/reac-space-exp/README.md

 visualization.
 Figures were plotted with [matplotlib](https://matplotlib.org/), [seaborn](https://seaborn.pydata.org/) and [skunk](https://github.com/whitead/skunk).

-## Paths cited by the papers

-A link in a printed paper cannot be corrected.
-The files and folders listed in [`.github/cited_paths.txt`](.github/cited_paths.txt) are cited by the publications above, so they must not be moved, renamed or deleted; CI fails if one goes missing.
-Add to that list when a new manuscript cites a path.

-Note that `data/formose_filtered_network_deltaG.csv` is tab-separated despite the extension, which is the name the manuscript cites.

 ## License

 BSD 3-Clause, see [LICENSE](LICENSE). `match-viz/` came from a separate repository and